Importance of zero in mathematics

 - importance of zero in mathematics

-- speech on number zero
+- speech on value of zero